edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 ### SetResponseData
 `SetResponseData(data []byte)`

-This method sets the response data that will be returned to the trigger when pipeline execution is complete.
+This API sets the response data that will be returned to the trigger when pipeline execution is complete.

 ### ResponseData
 `ResponseData()`

-This method returns the data that will be returned to the trigger when pipeline execution is complete.
+This API returns the data that will be returned to the trigger when pipeline execution is complete.

 ### SetResponseContentType
 `SetResponseContentType(string)`

-This method sets the content type that will be returned to the trigger when pipeline execution is complete.
+This API sets the content type that will be returned to the trigger when pipeline execution is complete.

 ### ResponseContentType
 `ResponseContentType()`

-This method returns the content type that will be returned to the trigger when pipeline execution is complete.
+This API returns the content type that will be returned to the trigger when pipeline execution is complete.

 ## Clients